roychon/roychon/README.md

 ## Hi 👋

 I'm Roy, a second year CS student @ [University of Waterloo](https://uwaterloo.ca/about/) and aspiring software engineer.
-I am currently learning more about machine learning and app development.
+I am currently learning more about machine learning, improving web performance, and building to scale.

 ## 🌱 I’m currently learning:
 - LLMs + Deep Learning